holcay92/Happy-Places-App/README.md

 # Happy-Places-App
 save your favourite places on your phone.
-Using google maps
+Using google maps Android 10

 Dexter for permissions (3rd Party Library)
-SQlite not Room
+SQLite not Room

-Android 10 usages(outdated)
+features:

-project suspended due to the deprecated usages
+RecyclerView
-To be continued
+Rounded images 3rd party library swipe to delete swipe to edit google places google maps